roboscienceorg/book/source/Preface/instructors.rst

 area, finding graduate level references is not hard, but we have the opposite problem of that being too difficult or not sufficiently general in scope.
-[And honestly, even some undergraduate texts that are outside your personal area of expertise can feel like a graduate text.]
+[And honestly, even some undergraduate texts outside your personal area of expertise can feel like a graduate text.]

 The second goal was to create a text aimed at students with more of a